Pittsburgh Science and Technology Academy: Concentrations

 These sub-categories cover a wide range of careers and offer early experience in classes they would not study otherwise.
 Students pick their concentration at the end of their Ninth-grade year.
 The pickings are chosen in a weighted lottery, biased on grades, behavior, and attendance.

 Computers and connections

 The Computers and Connections concentration focuses on teaching students computational thinking, breaking hard problems up into easier steps.

 Body and behavior

 In the body and behavior concentration, students focus on aspects of health and science.
 Students are given accelerated teaching about different professions and health careers.

 Form and function

-Form and Function focuses on engineering and the various aspects of it.
+Form and Function focuses on engineering and its various aspects.

 Environment and energy

 Environment and Energy instructs students about Environment and Energy in the form of firsthand activities in Panther Hollow creek and elsewhere and learning about the aspects of each.